Mother Simpson: Reception

 In its original broadcast, "Mother Simpson" finished 45th in ratings for the week of November 13–19, 1995, with a Nielsen rating of 10.0, equivalent to approximately 9.6 million viewing households.
 It was the fourth highest-rated show on the Fox network that week, following Beverly Hills, 90210, The X-Files, and Melrose Place.

 "Mother Simpson" is one of Oakley and Weinstein's favorite episodes; they have called it a perfect combination of real emotion, good jokes, and an interesting story.
 In 1996, "Treehouse of Horror VI" was submitted for the Emmy Award in the "Outstanding Animated Program (For Programming less than One Hour)" category because it had a 3D animation sequence, which they felt would have given it the edge.
 A Pinky and the Brain Christmas eventually went on to win.
 Bill Oakley, speaking in 2005 on the DVD commentary for the episode, expressed regret about not submitting this episode and felt that it would have easily won had it been submitted.
-The joke about Homer apparently being familiar with Walt Whitman is one of David Silverman's favorite jokes.
+The joke about Homer's apparent familiarity with Walt Whitman is one of David Silverman's favorite jokes.

-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised the episode, calling it "Gag-packed, and very touching".
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised the episode, calling it "Gag-packed, and very touching".

 IGN ranked Glenn Close's performance as the 25th best guest appearance in the show's history.
 In 2008, Entertainment Weekly named Close one of the 16 best The Simpsons guest stars.

+In The A.V.
+Club, Erik Adams writes: "The conversation around The Simpsons’ seventh season often returns to the delicate balance of humor and heart that mark the season’s standout episodes.
+'Mother Simpson' comes as close to perfecting that balance as any other half-hour from this production cycle, give or take 'Bart Sells His Soul.'
+It’s an episode of precision laughs and genuine warmth, qualities neatly summed up when Mona suggests that she and Homer simply bask in the moment of their reunion—a moment Homer naturally ruins.
+He praises Close's performance: "Close is an actress who disappears into her roles, and she effortlessly slips into Mona's convictions and regrets in her first outing as Simpson family matriarch.
+It's a funny, touching performance, but it's not showy in any way.
+In fact, it was the showiest bit of dialogue she just couldn't nail down: When Mona bonks her head at the end of the episode, the Simpson family's signature exclamation had to come from Pamela Hayden's scratch vocals.
+Close is so nuanced in her performance, she just couldn't muster the bombast for a proper 'doh!'"